nikcleju/IT20162017/Lectures/04_ErrorControlCoding.md

 * Input phase ends after $n$ moments, the switch SW goes into position II
-* If the received word has no errors, all LFSR  cells are 0 (no remainder), will remain 0, the error locator will always output 0
+* If the received word has no errors, all LFSR  cells are 0 (no remainder), will remain 0, the error locator will always output 0,
+   * the MSR will output the received bits unchanged

 ### Cyclic decoder implemented with LFSR